Datatamer/terraform-azure-hdinsight-hbase/README.md

-# Tamr Azure HDInsights HBase Module
+# Tamr Azure HDInsight HBase Module

-This module creates an HDInsights HBase cluster for Tamr in Azure.
+This module creates an HDInsight HBase cluster for Tamr in Azure.

 # Examples
 Refer the `/examples` directory for a complete working example.